 The 10 year market exclusivity for orphan medicines will remain after the transition period.
 This will also begin on the date of authorisation in the EU or UK, whichever is earlier.
 Orphan medicines for which agreed paediatric studies have been carried out will, as now, be entitled to an additional two years’ market exclusivity.
 However, the pre-marketing EU orphan designation for medicines will not be replicated in the UK: orphan status will be decided upon at the time marketing authorisation is granted.

-Post-Brexit: exemptions from patent infringement for clinical trials
+Exemptions from patent infringement for clinical trials

 The UK will retain the existing “EU Bolar” law which exempts from patent infringement trials carried out on generic medicines in order to obtain regulatory approval, for marketing after the patent expires.
 Existing legislation which exempts from patent infringement the various studies, trials and tests carried out on a pharmaceutical product in order to gain regulatory approval anywhere will also remain in force.